ycw/Babylon.Font/README.md

 Tool - [TextGen][1]

+- Config glyph.
-- Dump mesh geomerty of chars in use to json
+- Dump mesh geomerty (of chars in use) to json.
-- Screenshot to png
+- Screenshot to png.

 [1]: https://ycw.github.io/Babylon.Font/www/TextGen/